 - Do not converse with classmates during lecture; this is incredibly rude and disrespectful.
 These conversations also distract pupils from hearing important course information.
-Since students are encouraged to participate in class, if you have a question or wish to make a comment, simply raise your hand. - Turn off cell phones, beeping watches, and all electronic items that make noise in order to be courteous to classmates and the instructor. - Do not use technology for tasks unrelated to class (such as, for example, listening to music, watching videos, gaming, posting to social media, etc.). - Do not eat during class; the classroom is not a restaurant. - If you find that you are having difficulties with this course, feel free to contact me as soon as possible so that I can try to help you with your studies. - Students must upload electronic copies of rough draft materials and final drafts to eLearn dropboxes.
+Since students are encouraged to participate in class, if you have a question or wish to make a comment, simply raise your hand. - Turn off cell phones, beeping watches, and all electronic items that make noise in order to be courteous to classmates and the instructor. - Do not use technology for tasks unrelated to class (such as, for example, listening to music, watching videos, gaming, posting to social media, etc.). - If you find that you are having difficulties with this course, feel free to contact me as soon as possible so that I can try to help you with your studies. - Students must upload electronic copies of rough draft materials and final drafts to eLearn dropboxes.
 The files must be submitted in one of the following formats, which eLearn can read: .doc, .docx, or .rtf.
-If a student submits a document in another, unreadable format, it will receive a zero. - I will not notify a student if a required document is not submitted to the dropbox, as it is the pupil's responsibility to go to the dropbox and verify successful submission of the material.
-Students are highly encouraged to keep all Dropbox Submission Receipts throughout the semester since these receipts provide information relating to each dropbox submission (such as time/date of submission, for instance).
-If a document is not submitted successfully to the dropbox by the due date, late paper deduction penalties outlined above will apply. - I will not notify a student if an incorrect file is submitted to the dropbox because it is the student's responsibility to make sure the correct document/file is submitted to the dropbox.
-Naming document files clearly (such as, for example, RJones-ENGL 1010 Essay 2-Rough Draft or RJones-ENGL 1010 Essay 2-Final Draft) can be most helpful in identifying correct files to upload to the dropbox.
+If a student submits a document in another, unreadable format, it will receive a zero. - Students are highly encouraged to keep all Dropbox Submission Receipts throughout the semester since these receipts provide information relating to each dropbox submission (such

+- as time/date of submission, for instance).
+If a document is not submitted successfully to the dropbox by the due date, late paper deduction penalties outlined above will apply. - Naming document files clearly (such as, for example, RJones-ENGL 1010 Essay 2-Rough Draft or RJones-ENGL 1010 Essay 2-Final Draft) can be most helpful in identifying correct files to upload to the dropbox.
 If a student does not submit the correct document/file to the dropbox, upon realizing his or her mistake, the student should immediately upload the correct document/file.
-If the correct file is uploaded after the due date, however, late paper deduction penalties outlined above will apply.

-- Once an essay has been graded, it cannot be resubmitted for a higher grade. - If a student cannot access the designated dropbox when a paper is due, the pupil must send the essay to me via e-mail attachment in eLearn by the due date.
+If the correct file is uploaded after the due date, however, late paper deduction penalties outlined above will apply. - Once an essay has been graded, it cannot be resubmitted for a higher grade. - If a student cannot access the designated dropbox when a paper is due, the pupil must send the essay to me via e-mail attachment in eLearn by the due date.
 Otherwise, late paper deduction penalties outlined above will apply.
-This method of submission, however, is only to be used in emergency situations, and the student still must upload the paper to the proper eLearn dropbox as soon as dropbox access is restored. - In the rare event that a student is not able to access eLearn at all when a paper is due, the pupil must send the essay to me via e-mail attachment to the following address by the due date: Abbey.Anderson@ws.edu.
+This method of submission, however, is only to be used in emergency situations, and the student still must upload the paper to the proper eLearn dropbox as soon as dropbox access is restored. - In the rare event that a student is not able to access eLearn at all when a paper is due, the pupil must send the essay to me via e-mail attachment to the following address by the due date: Madeline.Dawson@ws.edu.
 Otherwise, late paper deduction penalties outlined above will apply.
 This method of submission, however, is only to be used in emergency situations, and the student still must upload the paper to the proper eLearn dropbox as soon as dropbox access is restored. - Extra credit may be offered during the course.
 This is not a guarantee, however. - In the event of a grade dispute, it is the student's responsibility to provide documentation of course work.